DevExpress-Examples/web-forms-display-progress-information-about-callback-process/Readme.md

 Note that when the Session state is disabled, it is no longer possible to use Session variables.
 The states below can be used as alternatives:
 - Application state that stores variables that can be accessed by all users of an ASP.NET application.
 - Profile properties that persists user values in a data store without expiring them.
-- ASP.NET caching that stores values in memory that is available to all ASP.NET applications.
+- ASP.NET caching that stores values in memory available to all ASP.NET applications.
 - Cookies.
 - Query string and fields on an HTML form that are available from an HTTP request.